 In a taxi, you’ll drive west to hit to Grand Palace and get there in about 22 minutes.

 (Plus this hotel)

 It’s not a hostel, but we have had some volunteers stay at the 4-start hotel, Galleria 12.
-It’s a pretty luxurious place to stay if you want to spend more than $12 for a dorm bed.
+It’s a pretty luxurious and lovely place to stay if you want to spend more than $12 for a dorm bed.